LiuYuancheng/Py-Code-Obfuscator/README.md

 #### Run the obfuscator via command interface

-**Step1**: Run the command interface program via command:
+**Step1**: Run the  program via command:

 ```
 python pyObfuscator.py
 ```

-**Step2**: Select mode 0, then follow the step to input the python program need to be obfuscate, the obfuscated code will be saved in file `obfuscateCode.py` , the user can change the file's name and replace the original file.
+**Step2**: Select mode 0, then follow the steps to input the python program need to be obfuscate, the obfuscated code will be saved in file `obfuscateCode.py` , then user can change the file's name and replace the original file.

 ![](doc/img/consoleRun.png)